How Long Do Head Gaskets Last?

 Bubbling radiator or overflow tank

-When a head gasket fails, it can cause the engine coolant to bubble or boil.
+A failing head gasket can cause the engine coolant to bubble or boil, leading to pressure buildup in the cooling system.

-This bubbling can be observed by removing the radiator cap or looking into the overflow tank.
+You can check for this symptom by removing the radiator cap or looking into the overflow tank when the engine is cold.

 Poor fuel economy